-Stand-up comedy is when an individual “stands up” in front of an audience and performs a comedic routine in order to generate laughs.
-There are many different types of comedians and approaches they take to get a laugh from the crowd, for example, Jerry Seinfeld practices a standard approach telling jokes with using timing and combining more than one (1) story into a grand punchline.
-While others, such as Pee Wee Herman and Carrot Top, perform as a character while using costumes and props to help give the audience a better illustration of a story or joke.
+Stand-up comedy is when an individual “stands up” in front of an audience and performs a comedic routine for the purpose of making the audience laugh.
+There are many different types of comedians and approaches they take to get a laugh from the crowd—for example, Jerry Seinfeld practices the standard approach of telling jokes using timing and combining more than one (1) story into a grand punchline.
+Others, such as Pee-Wee Herman and Carrot Top, perform as a character while using costumes and props to help give the audience a better illustration of a story or joke.

 - Dark – Offering comment on a subject in society that is normally taboo.

-- Irony/Sarcasm – Jokes that are intended to imitate or contradict what a statement.
+- Irony/Sarcasm – Jokes intended to imitate or contradict a statement.
 Often not understood immediately when told.

 - Character (role) – Performing an act or role that is not the true personality of the comedian.

-- Shock Value – When comedians go for “shock value” it’s usually aimed at saying something to overwhelm the audience with a gross or psychotic thought with an underlying layer of truth.
+- Shock Value – When comedians use “shock value,” they say something to overwhelm the audience with a gross or psychotic thought that has an underlying layer of truth.

 - Parody – When the comedian plays on a person or event and making fun of in a hyperbolic or absurd way.

 - Satirical – Using exaggerations to represent a larger point about society.

 - Self-Deprecating – Using the comedian’s own life for humor.

 - Situational – Using the comedian’s own experiences to point out the humor in everyday life.